Sora (text-to-video model): Capabilities and limitations

 The technology behind Sora is an adaptation of the technology behind DALL-E 3.
-According to OpenAI, Sora is a diffusion transformer – a denoising latent diffusion model with one Transformer as the denoiser.
+According to OpenAI, Sora is a diffusion transformer, a denoising latent diffusion model with one transformer as its denoiser.
 A video is generated in latent space by denoising 3D "patches", then transformed to standard space by a video decompressor.
-Re-captioning is used to augment training data, by using a video-to-text model to create detailed captions on videos.
+Recaptioning is employed to augment training data by using a video-to-text model to create detailed captions for videos.

 OpenAI trained the model using publicly available videos as well as copyrighted videos licensed for the purpose, but did not reveal the number or the exact source of the videos.
-Upon its release, OpenAI acknowledged some of Sora's shortcomings, including its struggling to simulate complex physics, to understand causality, and to differentiate left from right.
-One example shows a group of wolf pups seemingly multiplying and converging, creating a hard-to-follow scenario.
-OpenAI also stated that, in adherence to the company's existing safety practices, Sora will restrict text prompts for sexual, violent, hateful, or celebrity imagery, as well as content featuring pre-existing intellectual property.
+Upon its release, OpenAI acknowledged some of Sora's shortcomings, including its limited capacity to simulate complex physics, to understand causality and to differentiate left from right.
+OpenAI also stated that, in adherence to the company's existing safety practices, Sora will restrict text prompts for sexual, violent, hateful or celebrity imagery, as well as content featuring existing intellectual property.

-Tim Brooks, a researcher on Sora, stated that the model figured out how to create 3D graphics from its dataset alone, while Bill Peebles, also a Sora researcher, said that the model automatically created different video angles without being prompted.
-According to OpenAI, Sora-generated videos are also tagged with C2PA metadata to indicate that they are AI processed.
+Sora researcher Tim Brooks stated that the model learned how to create 3D graphics from its dataset alone, while fellow Sora researcher Bill Peebles said that the model automatically created different video angles without being prompted.
+According to OpenAI, Sora-generated videos are also tagged with C2PA metadata to indicate that they are AI-processed.

+Comparison with other models

+The Artificial Analysis have placed Sora 2 pro lower than other text-to-video AI generators in the market on its leaderboard.
+Other models, such as Seedance 2.0 from ByteDance, Runway 4.5 from Runway, and Kling 3.0 from KlingAI, have ranked higher than Sora 2.0.

 Reception

-In 2024, Will Douglas Heaven of the MIT Technology Review called the demonstration videos "impressive", but noted that they must have been cherry-picked and may not be representative of Sora's typical output.
-American academic Oren Etzioni expressed concerns over the technology's ability to create online disinformation for political campaigns.
-For Wired, Steven Levy similarly wrote that it had the potential to become "a misinformation train wreck" and opined that its preview clips were "impressive" but "not perfect" and that it "show[ed] an emergent grasp of cinematic grammar" due to its unprompted shot changes.
-Levy added, "[i]t will be a very long time, if ever, before text-to-video threatens actual filmmaking."
-Lisa Lacy of CNET called its example videos "remarkably realistic – except perhaps when a human face appears close up or when sea creatures are swimming".

-Filmmaker Tyler Perry announced he would be putting a planned $800 million expansion of his Atlanta studio on hold, expressing concern about Sora's potential impact on the film industry.